 We Italians tend to complain about everything.
-Any topic might get our blood boiling: government misdeeds, crooked politicians, local gossip.
+Any topic might get our blood boiling: government misdeeds, crooked politicians, local gossip, the weather.
 And when it does, we can become passionately angry, demanding strikes and demonstrations… until the next day when something else happens and we easily drop yesterday’s indignations for a new cause.

-To be a real Italian, you must believe – deep in your heart – that no one can cook a better meal than your mother or grandmother.
+To truly embrace the Italian lifestyle, you must believe — deep in your heart — that no one can cook a better meal than your mother or grandmother.
 But a warning to men: don’t let this love of good home cooking turn you into a mammone (“mama’s boy”) who never moves out because he’s got it so good.

 As mentioned in point #7, criticizing things is a national pastime, but criticizing Italy is a right reserved for us and us alone.
 When a non-Italian criticizes Italy in front of me, a strange thing happens.
 Even if I agree with them 100%, some proud, patriotic impulse comes out of nowhere and compels me to vehemently defend my quirky, imperfect country.